tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

   All types of software may depend on specific addresses, the layout of register fields, and more subtle attributes like reset values and volatility.

-When releasing a new SoC design version, it is important to consider how your changes all components of the release affect all users developing downstream projects.
+When releasing a new version of a SoC design, it is important to consider how changes to all components of the release will affect all users developing downstream projects.

 ## Changes in SystemVerilog